jzaccone/watson-discovery-analyze-data-breaches/README.md

 [![Build Status](https://travis-ci.org/IBM/watson-discovery-analyze-data-breaches.svg?branch=master)](https://travis-ci.org/IBM/watson-discovery-analyze-data-breaches)

-# Use the Watson Discovery Service to analyze cyber security breaches
+# Use the Watson Discovery Service to analyze cyber security breaches - modified

 In this Code Pattern you will upload your own data into the Watson Discovery Service.
 Then you'll configure a web application so that it can query the data collection you created.
 The web app allows you to explore that data.